 Interested in becoming a Neighborhood Ambassador, contact Joan Balbuena, Neighborhood Partnership Coordinator at 240-513-6370 EXT 1 or firstname.lastname@example.org

 Building strategic community partnerships

 As a coalition of community stakeholders identify strategic needs or resource needs, we function as a link to bridge the gap.
-Examples include co-location of services in the neighborhood such as access to adult continuous learning and engaging in positive relationship building with law enforcement.
+Examples include co-location of services in the neighborhood such as access to adult continuous learning, capacity development, environmental improvements and engaging in positive relationship building with law enforcement.
 Tapping into the most important resource available in the neighborhood, residents, will allow greater capacity for progress.

 A core component of the BCOH initiative focuses on strengthening the individual and collective social capital of residents and stakeholders as a primary mechanism for building and sustaining a safe and thriving community.
 Initiative stakeholders are provided with a variety of opportunities to develop or strengthen relevant skills as well as cultivate and maintain positive social connections with those in and outside the neighborhood.
 Trainings are provided directly by BCOH staff as well as through collaborations with local, national and international experts.
 Please visit our calendar for upcoming training opportunities.